 Be prepared to be over charged a bit on a holiday weekend.
 If staying in Downtown Savannah, I recommend checking out either Airbnb or HomeAway for apartments and condos to rent out for the weekend.
 This will allow you to be in walking distance of all festivities.

 If this is too pricey for you, consider staying either in the surrounding Chatham County area or Pooler, Georgia.
 There are St. Patrick’s Day shuttles from both of these areas.
 The Chatham Area Transit (Catch a CAT) offers a $5 round trip shuttle from locations on the East, West and Southside.
-The Pooler Area Shuttle provides their service for $20/adult, $10/child and $15/military personnel.
-Scroll to the bottom of the Kelly Tours page for a time table and pick up location.
+The Pooler Area Shuttle provides their service for $20/adult, $10/child and $15/military personnel and is serviced through Kelly Tours.

 Parking can prove quite difficult in Downtown Savannah.
 Savannah is a very walkable city, so I highly recommend that you find a free spot out of the way and keep your car there until you leave the city.